 Unlimited Embryo Transfers

-The unlimited number of procedures to transfer back embryos makes for an interesting cost/benefit suggestion.
+The unlimited number of procedures to transfer back embryos makes for an interesting cost/return suggestion.
 “One completed oocyte-retrieval could result in many IVF, GIFT, ZIFT or ICSI procedures.”
-Fertility drugs are a covered benefit, and stimulate egg production.
-This benefit might encourage couples to maximize egg production.
+Fertility drugs are covered under the mandate, and stimulate egg production.
+This might encourage couples to maximize egg production.

 Egg storage costs are not included in the mandate, but fees are relatively small compared to the other covered benefits.
 Do you get the picture?
 The very expensive components are covered with no limits.
 Make the most of each ooctyte-retrieval, and store those eggs.
 The payback is enormous!